 Legacy Browser Support (LBS) is a feature that automatically redirects legacy web-applications and websites to legacy browsers (like Internet explorer), even when accessed using modern browsers.
 In enterprises, IT admins can use Chrome LBS to make sure users do not experience breaks in their legacy web applications.

 We live in a world that's constantly seeking change and this holds true for technology as well.
 Over the past 30 years, our browsers have been through a number of changes from using plugins to render basic webpages to later condemning these same plugins due to vulnerabilities associated with them.
-The browsers we use today are called modern browsers and these are much simpler to use.
+The browsers we use today are modern browsers and these are much simpler and safer to use.
 But far too often, enterprises fail to update web applications to make them compatible for the new browsers.
 When users open these outdated web applications in modern browsers, they won't get to experience the complete functionality of the web application.
-Which means, in order to experience these applications as intended, we're stuck using old legacy browsers.
+Which means, in order to experience these applications as intended, they're stuck using old legacy browsers.
 Legacy Browser Support is a feature that will automatically redirect websites from modern browser to a legacy browser when required.

 Legacy browser support refers to the feature that helps users render websites that depend on deprecated plug-ins in legacy browsers that still support such plug-ins.
 With legacy browser support, such websites can be redirected to legacy browsers, even when users open them in modern browsers like Chrome.

 So, how do we detect outdated web applications in our organization?
 And if we already know which applications are outdated, how do we ensure that these applications are opened with legacy browsers?

 Browser Security Plus offers Legacy Browser Support (LBS) with its Browser Router feature.
 IT admins can define the websites they want redirected and can also choose which browser they want to maintain as the destination browser.
 Based on the defined websites and destination browser, websites will be rendered in their stipulated browsers.